THE PATH TO AN ATF AGENT CAREER

 ATF Qualifications and Education

-Applicants must be U.S. Citizens, at least 21 years of age, physical and written testing, background and drug screening.
+Applicants must be U.S. citizens and at least 21 years of age, and complete physical and written testing, background checks, and drug screening.

 To be eligible for an entry-level ATF position, you’ll need a bachelor’s degree in any field, but a criminal justice or law enforcement focus can often help your chances.
 A certain amount of work experience can substitute for a degree, but this can take longer for advancement.